retowuest/github-course-starter/_assignments/01-homework.md

 The introduction provides basic information about the source:

-* The author(s) and publication you are responding to
+* The authors and publication you are responding to

-* A brief summary of the main idea, arguments, and evidence the author(s) present
+* A brief summary of the main idea, arguments, and evidence the authors present

 #### Body